Effective Beginning Catalog Term: Spring 2016 (510)

 Demand for information security analysts is expected to be very high.
 Analysts will be needed to come up with innovative ways to prevent hackers from stealing critical information or creating havoc on computer networks.
 The federal government is expected to greatly increase its employment of information security analysts to protect the nation’s critical information technology systems.
 In addition, the health care industry will need greater technology security as the industry moves toward using more electronic records.
 Our programs prepare you for a career as:

-Our 18-credit-hour Cybersecurity Certificate prepares you for the CompTIA Security+™ Certification.
-This certificate transfers to our 63-credit-hour IT Security A.S. degree, which transfers to our bachelor's degree in Technology Development and Management.
+Our 18-credit-hour Cybersecurity Certificate prepares you for the CompTIA Security+™ Certification and Certified Ethical Hacker.
+This certificate transfers to our IT Security A.S. degree, which transfers to our bachelor's degree in Technology Development and Management.

 St. Petersburg College P.O.
 Box 13489St.
 Petersburg FL 33733-3489727-341-4772